 Sometimes it means that there’s only one fix for this problem.
 But more likely, we mean that the proposed option offers a higher margin of profit for us, our friend sells it, it’s newer and we want to get experience working with it, we are very familiar with this option already and don’t want to or have time to learn opposing solutions, it’s easier in general, or we’re worried that the right solution will be too costly or risky and potentially scare you off.

 Google is an amazingly helpful tool where you can find most answers to your tech questions by searching yourself… BUT I know which solutions are true and which are not.
 I can do a Google search for something and weed out all the illegitimate answers and know which ones make sense, which ones work, and which ones will cause more problems.
 The average user can’t do that.

 Although Google is sometimes best for everyone.

-It’s often easier to accomplish certain things using home based technology then the big corporate office technology.
-For example.
-Gmail vs. Microsoft Exchange.
-Gmail is simple and easy to use Exchange is super complicated
+It’s often easier to accomplish certain things using home-based technology than the big corporate office technology.
+For example, Gmail vs. Microsoft Exchange.
+Gmail is simple and easy to use whereas Exchange is super complicated.

 You don’t listen.

 If I tell you not to go to a site or to avoid doing something and you do it anyway, and then your computer gets a virus, I will not want to help you as much because I know why you’re having a problem.
 It’s because you did not follow our instructions.

 Or when you just ignore the work I’ve done to explain something.